bonitasoft-labs/oss-enterprise/README.md

 # Github OSS Tool Kit

+This repository is no longer used and has been archived.

 This was created using Github course on **Getting Started with Open Source in the Enterprise**.
 This could help us define and meet some new OSS goals.

 ### How It Works